tonymullen/ups-website/src/partials/f16se/hw/hw3-NodeExpress-description.html.md

 By the way, Jade is not the only alternate markup language that can be used to generate HTML.
 An even simpler (albeit less powerful) one is [Markdown](https://daringfireball.net/projects/markdown/), which is [supported by Github](https://help.github.com/categories/writing-on-github/).
 This is why the Readme file uses the .md suffix.
 (You could use .txt or .html, but you would lose the benefits of Markdown.)

+## GitHub Commits

+As in all chapters, you should be committing regularly.
+You should make at least four meaningful GitHub commits for each chapter of the book.

+## Grade weighting & lateness

+This assignment has a weight of 1 within the individual assignments portion of your overall grade.
+Credit for this assignment will not be given after the deadline.
+You will receive implicit partial credit by turning in subsequent assignments with this work completed.

 ## Submission

 Update the Readme.md describing what you did for this assignment